michael105/minilib/doc/minilib.md

               This is somewhere between a fully fledged expression machine, and a simplicistic solution.
-              Consciusly named 'text matching', since the inherent logic is quite different to a regular expression machine.
+              Consciusly named 'text matching', since the inherent logic is quite different to a regular expression machine;
+              "natural expressions" might fit better for the name.

               The engine matches from left to right, backtracking is done as less as possible.